 Prosecutors rarely press charges for unlawful assembling in Nevada because it is difficult for them to prove that the participants meant to commit a crime.
 But whenever the D.A. does levy unlawful assembly allegations, a defense attorney may consider using one of the following two defenses:

-- No Assembly: NRS 203.060 only applies when two or more people assemble together to commit a crime.
+- No Assembly: The law only applies when two or more people assemble together to commit a crime.
 If a defense attorney can show that only one person had any such intent, then unlawful assembling charges cannot stand.

 - No intent to commit a crime: It is perfectly legal in Nevada and throughout the United States for people to assemble in various public and private places as long as the people do not intend to break the law.
 So if a defense attorney can make a convincing argument that the defendants assembled for lawful purposes only, then they should not be held liable for unlawful assembly.